Guy Maier: Teaching

 Maier taught at the University of Michigan from 1921 to 1931, at the Juilliard School in New York from 1935 to 1942, and at the University of California at Los Angeles from 1946 to 1956.
 As a teacher, he traveled widely across the United States, giving master classes at colleges, universities, and private music schools.
-His notable piano students included Dalies Frantz (1908-1965) and Leonard Pennario (1924-2008).
+His notable piano students included Dalies Frantz and Leonard Pennario.

-WPA

-In 1937, Maier was regional director of the WPA music project in New York.
-In that capacity, he helped to organize orchestras, string quartets, bands and singing groups in twelve states.